Skip to content

 There are no other medically recognized terms for BPD/EUPD, as of writing.

-Historically, the term “borderline” (without the addition of “personality disorder”) was used because it was thought the condition was on the “borderline” between neurosis and psychosis.
-“Borderline” is now largely outdated and not used in clinical practice.
+Historically, the term “borderline” (without the addition of “personality disorder”) was used because it was thought that the disorder was on the “borderline” between neurosis and psychosis.
+This term is now largely outdated and not used in clinical practice.

 There is some support within the BPD/EUPD community for the name Emotional Intensity Disorder as a fairer description of disorder with the belief being that both “borderline” and “emotionally unstable” carry a certain amount of stigma that is undesirable.